narrowspark/coding-standard/README.md

 ```

 > **Info:**
-> For more information, take a look on [keepachangelog](https://keepachangelog.com/en/1.0.0/).
+> for more information, take a look on [keepachangelog](https://keepachangelog.com/en/1.0.0/).

 #### Composer